CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-3.md

     ![](media/image_task12_step012.png)

-## Summary
+## Review

-In this lab, you worked on
+In this lab, you worked on the following,
+- Created and setup up the Lakehouse.
+- Create ddelta tables in the lakehouse.
+- Accessed Eventhouse data from the lakehouse.
+- Built the KQL DB schema.

 ### You have successfully completed the Exercise